 Discussion Items

-: M. Oja shared information on LibreTexts and the membership options.
+LibreNet Membership: M. Oja shared information on LibreTexts and the membership options.
 There were questions about the cost and the yearly amount.
 J. Lopez requested that this be an Action Item for the Senate of the Whole.
 While the college could use the ZTC grant money on this without faculty approval, J. Lopez would like a formal recommendation from Academic Senate.

 ASCCC Resolutions Packet for Spring 2024: C. Duron noted that the resolutions can change substantially during Plenary, and asks that folks try to answer promptly if she contacts them on Saturday.